 - Completion of a graduate project equivalent to 3 semester units (in addition to the above 33 units of course work);

-- Students must be fully classified at the time of graduation (in order to be fully classified, students must have the following: Bachelor’s degree from an accredited university, 3.0 GPA in their cumulative post-graduate course work, and have completed either the GRE or UDWPE, or both, if required).
-Students who score a minimum of 3 in the Analytical Writing section of the GRE are exempt from the UDWPE.
+- Students must be fully classified at the time of graduation (in order to be fully classified, students must have the following: Bachelor's degree from an accredited university, 3.0 GPA in their cumulative post-graduate course work, and have passed the UDWPE).

 Steps Required to Complete Your MPA Degree

 In order to achieve fully classified graduate standing, students will need:

 - A passing score on the Writing Proficiency Exam.

 It is important to achieve full classified standing prior to completing more than 12 units of graduate coursework on the program of study.
 No more than 12 units of work taken prior to attaining fully classified status will be applied to a master’s degree program.

 Students who meet all University and departmental requirements as outlined in the current catalog.

 Graduation with Honors